 One name linked with King's Lynn is George Vancouver, you will see his name all around the town and a display in the Custom House explains his story.
 In 1792 George Vancouver was a captain in the British Royal Navy and sent to survey the North American coast from San Francisco right up to Alaska.
 Vancouver was the first European to enter the main harbour area of the present day City of Vancouver.
 The map drawn by Vancouver was so accurate that it was still used for navigation into the 20th century.

 George Vancouver Statue

 Vancouver Gallery in the Custom House

 George named many of the places he discovered after his friends, but he chose to name the inner harbour area Vancouver in 1792.
 This Canadian city is now home to over 2 million people and the largest city in Western Canada.
-It has been ranked as one of the most desirable places to live and also one of the cleanest cities in the world.
-Vancouver will also partner with London in hosting the next Olympics - the winter Olympics during 2010 will be hosted in the city.
+It has been ranked as one of the most desirable places to live and also one of the cleanest city's in the world.

 We continue our tour along King Street, which contains many historic buildings that are based on original medieval structures.
 These buildings formed part of Lynn's second medieval settlement.

 Mid-way along King Street you will find Ferry Lane, leading to a ferry service to West Lynn.
 A ferry has been operating here for over 700 years and is still used today by commuters and shoppers to get to and from West Lynn.
 Little has changed with this service over the 700 years, with the exception of safety; in 1796 for example, 22 of the 30 passengers drowned when the ferry hit a barge.